Amcache registry structure: every key explained

 └── Programs (legacy, often sparse)

-This is the key you spend most of your time in.
+This is where you spend most of your time.
 One sub-key per file the appraiser inventoried, named after the file's LongPathHash (an internal Amcache identifier) suffixed with a short discriminator.
 Each sub-key holds values for that file.

 Notable values#